ramiropolla/ffglitch.org/_posts/2020-09-06-cat_videos.md

 will use FFmpeg.

 But not any build of FFmpeg.
-We will use the special build of FFmpeg that comes packaged with FFglitch, since it gives us a few more options that greatly help preparing cat videos for glitching.
+We will use the special build of FFmpeg that comes packaged with FFglitch (called `ffgac`), since it gives us a few more options that greatly help preparing cat videos for glitching.

 The following commands will create a directory named `mpeg2` and